-The amount of fine motor control in children is used to determine the child's developmental age.
+The amount of fine motor control in children is used to figure out the child's developmental age.
 Children develop fine motor skills over time, by practicing and being taught.
 To have fine motor control, children need:

-Awareness and planning
+- Awareness and planning

-- Last reviewed on 1/27/2013
+- Last reviewed on 2/16/2017

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.